iptch/2024-fall-architectural-katas/ADR/ADR-003-batch-for-analytics.md

-# ADR-001: Use Domain Driven Design
+# ADR-003: Batch for analytics

 ## Date:
 2024-09-23